twallet/habitus/docs/LIFECYCLE.md

 - **When a tracking is created:**
   - **Recurring trackings:** If tracking has times and a recurring frequency type (`daily`, `weekly`, `monthly`, or `yearly`), an initial `Upcoming` reminder is created
-  - **One-time trackings:** If tracking has times and `frequency.type === "one-time"` with a valid `date`, one reminder is created for each schedule time on the specified date
+  - **One-time trackings:** If tracking has times and `frequency.type === "one-time"` with a valid `date`, only the earliest reminder is created initially.
+Subsequent reminders are created sequentially.
 - **When a tracking transitions to Running** (from Paused or Archived):
   - **Recurring trackings:** A new `Upcoming` reminder is created based on times and frequency pattern
-  - **One-time trackings:** If `frequency.date` is in the future, reminders are created for each schedule time
+  - **One-time trackings:** If `frequency.date` is in the future, only the earliest reminder is created initially.
+Subsequent reminders are created sequentially.
-- **When a reminder is answered** (creates next reminder for recurring trackings only)
+- **When a reminder is answered** (creates next reminder if available - for recurring trackings always, for one-time trackings if more schedule times exist on the same date)
+- **When a reminder goes from Upcoming to Pending** (for one-time trackings, creates the next reminder if more schedule times exist on the same date)
 - **When tracking times or frequency are updated** (if tracking is Running and recurring)
-- **When one-time frequency date or times are updated** (if tracking is Running and one-time, all reminders are recreated)
+- **When one-time frequency date or times are updated** (if tracking is Running and one-time, all reminders are deleted and only the earliest is recreated)

 ### Reminder Updates